gdsc-uba/DSC-UBa-members-interests/interests.md

 * Favourite quote: “Truth can only be found in one place: the code.”
 * Author of quote: Robert C. Martin
 * Role model: Bill Gates

+Member Id: 12

+Favourite Programming Language: Python
+Track of interest: Data Science
+Favourite quote: Stay faithful to the stories in your head Author of quote: Paula Hawkins
+Role model: null